-To share data, partners currently need to sign contracts on the use of the data.
+To share data, partners currently need to sign contracts on the use of the data in question.
 Those who receive the data also need to be trustworthy.
-These requirements limit the opportunities for data analysis, however, data spaces offer an alternative.
-They automate the shared use of data and allow suppliers to attach predefined guidelines to data transactions and therefore guarantee the sovereignty of the supplier.
+These requirements limit the opportunities for data analysis.
+However, data spaces offer an alternative: they automate the shared use of data and allow suppliers to attach predefined guidelines to data transactions, thus guaranteeing the sovereignty of the supplier.

-Data warehouses were considered the optimal solution to unite structured data from heterogeneous sources for analysis in a central database.
+Data warehouses were considered the optimal solution for uniting structured data from heterogeneous sources for analysis in a central database.
 A data lake takes it one step further and saves both structured and unstructured data.
 The unformatted data are only processed for each given analysis.
-Data spaces dissolve this centrality and offer a decentralized solution where each participant can offer their own data.
-They stay with the supplier and are made available through secure peer-to-peer communication with common semantics and data sovereignty.
+Data spaces dissolve this centrality and offer a decentralised solution where each participant can offer their own data.
+The data stay with the supplier and are made available through secure peer-to-peer communication with common semantics and data sovereignty.